ayengec/Bresenham_Line_Algorithm_VGA__BASYS3/README.md

-It has been done with more contribution of [@denizpelen] (https://www.github.com/denizpelen).
+It has been done with more contribution of [denizpelen] (https://www.github.com/denizpelen).

 # Bresenham_Line_Algorithm_VGA__BASYS3
 Bresenham's line algorithm is a line drawing algorithm that determines the points of an n-dimensional raster that should be selected in order to form a close approximation to a straight line between two points.
 It is commonly used to draw line primitives.